Skjoldrun/Skjoldrun.github.io/docs/csharp/sqlite-demo.md

 ## Intro

 SQLite is a very useful way to have a local small DB system to cache or store relative data for your application.
 You get a fully functioning SQL DB System to be used by a DB ORM tool like Dapper or EF, without having a heavy system to install or to run besides your application.
-The SQLite DB lies as file besides your application and therefore is super portable as well.
+The SQLite DB lies as a single file besides your application and therefore is super portable as well.

 A good way to work and create SQLite DB is the tool [DB Browser for SQLite](https://sqlitebrowser.org/).